rvmagrini/register-email-login/README.md

 TASKS:
 - [4.1] Create ConfirmationToken Entity and set ManyToOne relationship with AppUser
 - [4.2] Implement Service and Repository to save TokenConfirmation
+- [4.3] Create Verification link to confirm Token and enable AppUser